dmn-chumak/electron-module-manager/README.md

 # Electron Module Manager

-A simple implementation of windows/modules management for React-based Electron application.
+A simple implementation of windows/modules management system for React-based Electron application.
+Allows you to set up simple and secure communication between **main** and **renderer** processes, using separate context and state for each window.

+Easy to set up, update and maintain 😊.

 ## Installation